-- Describe the principles of actuarial modeling. - Describe the general principles of stochastic processes, and their classification into different types. - Define and apply markov chain. - Define and apply markov process. - Solve insurance related problem based on markov chain.
+- CO1: describe the principles of actuarial modeling. - CO2: describe the general principles of stochastic processes, and their classification into different types. - CO3: define and apply markov chain. - CO4: define and apply two state model for transition intensity. - CO5: Solve insurance related problem based on markov chain. - CO6: apply Integrated form of the Kolmogorov forward and backward equations